 By the 1920s, the flapper style became a hot trend.
 Usually cut loose, it was a ‘flirty and sexy’ style shift-dress that drops straight down the body, rather than display curves like wedding dresses of the previous era.
 By the mid-20th century, wedding gowns were almost always white and remain so until today.

 Tea and full length strapless bridal gowns with matching lace, silk or satin bolero jackets and three-quarter length sleeves were also worn for the ceremony.
 It was not acceptable to wear sleeveless wedding gowns until the 1960s.

-There were a wide variety of fabrics for bridal wear ranging from man-made textiles to natural fibre fabrics.
+There was a wide variety of fabrics for bridal wear ranging from man-made textiles to natural fibre fabrics.
 They include ribbed silks, Duchesse satin, lace, tulle, linen, cotton, and polyester-cotton.
 The wide choice of available textiles allowed many brides to make new wedding gowns for the occasion.
 They were sewn by tailors, dressmakers, or experienced family members, mostly with the aid of wedding dressmaking patterns.
 Some brides re-cycled and re-fashioned old heirloom wedding gowns into the latest fifties fashion.

 Sewing Vintage Wedding Gowns Tailored Specially for You

 If you plan to have an antique or vintage-themed wedding, it is most unlikely you will find authentic gowns today.
 Most of them are either displayed in museums, stashed away and forgotten, or kept as heirlooms stored away in old vintage trunks.

 Your best bet is to have your gown sewn especially to your desired vintage style, for the occasion.
 There are also antique and vintage bridal dresses sewing patterns you can buy online from stores like Amazon, Etsy, and eBay.